-Unless you’ve been living under a rock for the last 18 months or so, you won’t have failed to notice that one of the biggest stories in financial markets was the rise and spectacular crash of digital assets like Bitcoin, which took investors on a roller coaster ride through 2017, culminating in an epic drop in value at the start of this year.
+Unless you’ve been living under a rock for the last 18 months or so, you won’t have failed to notice that one of the biggest stories in financial markets was the rise and spectacular crash of digital assets like Bitcoin, but what does this mean for Blockchain Technology and Cayman Islands Lawyers?

 Amid this unprecedented level of volatility in a market, just nine years after the release of Satoshi Nakamoto’s seminal White Paper, Bitcoin: A Peer to Peer Electronic Cash System, the offshore legal world was waking up to the possibilities and opportunities of this new breed of digital investments and a profitable new line of business.
 Despite the volatile price swings in tokens like Bitcoin and clones such as Etheteum and Ripple, the real story was in the Blockchain technology that underpinned these assets.

 The Potential of Blockchain

 Blockchain has the potential to disrupt every traditional business you can think of, using distributed ledger technology to create new ways of doing business online, which doesn’t require you to trust your counterparty.
 The network validates all transactions, providing the proof and evidence required to do business anonymously on a platform supported by digital tokens with real value that can be issued and traded.